HPC-certification-forum/www/data/processes.md

 The organization of the general assembly falls into the responsibility of the general chair and steering board but should involve the new steering board members.
 A time slot should be reserved for the new steering board to present an updated roadmap.

-Voting is done publicly on a Slack channel "election" in the HPC Certification forum.
+Voting is done publicly on a Matrix channel "election" in the HPC Certification forum.
 Everyone can nominate someone at the channel or self-nominate themself by posting a message with the name of the nominee, the position, and a brief description.
 The brief description should state why the nominee is qualified/seeks to become responsible for the given position.